arcus-azure/arcus/community/blog/2022-04 Interesting new hooks and .NET 6 support in Arcus WebAPI v1.5/README.md

 ```

 ## .NET 6 support
 Last but definitely not least, is the long-awaited update for .NET 6 support.
 Arcus Web API is a massively used library and was lingering behind due to the almost-deprecated .NET Core target framework.
-This update ends this struggle while still support .NET Core support for whoever needs it.
+This update ends this struggle while still supporting .NET Core for whoever needs it.
 This change is part in a long process in which we are making Arcus in its entirety fully .NET 6 compatible.
 This is not the final step on the entire Arcus front, but is the last step on the Web API front.

 ## Conclusion
 Arcus Web API v1.5 has tons of new features and changes.
 There's a lot more to be found like better developer experience with faulted HTTP correlation registration and non-escaped JSON serialization during request tracking.